pypa/packaging.python.org/source/tutorials/installing-packages.rst

 Installing from local src in
 :doc:`Development Mode <setuptools:userguide/development_mode>`,
-i.e. in such a way that the project appears to be installed, but yet is still editable from the src tree.
+i.e. in such a way that the project appears to be installed, but yet is still editable from the src tree:

 .. tab:: Unix/macOS